-You'll love this old fashioned chocolate tart recipe.
-These buttery chocolate tarts taste simply amazing after frying!
+You'll love this old fashioned chocolate fried pies recipe.
+These buttery chocolate pies taste simply amazing after frying!
 If you're crazy about fried pies, chocolate, and butter tarts, then you'll love these retro tasty treats.
 They're so easy to make, and I double dog dare you to only eat one!

 Flour, small quantity for rolling dough

-Package of 8 Grands!® Homestyle biscuits, or available brand
+Package of 8 Grands!® Homestyle biscuits (or any available brand of biscuits)

 3 tablespoons of cocoa powder